Do You Have a Money Plan?

 FI = Financial Independence – Having enough savings, investments and/or passive income to provide and maintain for yourself and family.
 Not needing to actively work to receive an income to sustain life.

-RE = Retired Early (or striving to Retire Early) – Having achieved FI pursues new interests outside of active work/traditional job for a paycheck, prior to the typical retirement age range of 62 – 65.
+RE = Retired Early (or striving to Retire Early) – Having achieved FI pursues new interests outside of actual work/traditional job for a paycheck, before the typical retirement age range of 62 – 65.

 What’s Enough for Financial Independence?

-There are numerous factors that go into determining what is enough for financial independence or retirement and we will dive into many of them in coming articles.
+Numerous factors go into determining what is sufficient for financial independence or retirement and we will dive into many of them in coming articles.
 For now, two are listed below.

 Rule of 25 – A rule of thumb suggesting that when you achieve 25x your annual spending in savings, you should be able to retire. ($50,000 x 25 = $1,250,000).